-Exploring Economics was written specifically for Christian home educators with a “limited government” political perspective.
-Intended to be used as a one-semester course, it should work particularly well in conjunction with Ray Notgrass’s Exploring Government course.
-It is very similar in format and approach to that course.
+Exploring Economics (2016 edition) was written specifically for Christian home educators with a “limited government” political perspective.
+Intended to be used as a one-semester high school course, Students can use the core components to earn a half credit for economics, or they can add the optional activities to simultaneously earn a half credit for English (literature).
+Exploring Economics should work particularly well in conjunction with Ray Notgrass’s Exploring Government course since it is very similar in format and approach to that course.

-The text is supported by supplemental reading from The Stewardship of God’s Riches.
-Readings were obviously selected to reinforce Notgrass’s personal preference for limited government.
-It includes selections by Adam Smith, Walter E. Williams, Milton Friedman, Russell Kirk, Ronald H. Nash, the U.S. Catholic Bishops, and George W. Bush among many others.
+The text is supported by supplemental reading from Making Choices.
+Readings were obviously selected to reinforce Notgrass’s personal preference for free-market economics and limited government.
+It includes selections by Adam Smith, Walter E. Williams, Milton Friedman, Russell Kirk, Ronald H. Nash, and George W. Bush among many others.
 In my opinion, this is a superb collection of articles that most adults would also benefit from reading.

-Exploring Economics is intended for use by a student doing independent study, although someone needs to assess work done for the Econ Labs and for The Quiz and Exam Book if it is used.
-It would enhance the course to have discussions about the readings and many of the topics presented, but it isn’t necessary.
-This feature along with the worldview-based content and limited-government perspective are likely to make it a popular choice for home educators.
+Exploring Economics is intended for use by a student doing independent study, although someone needs to assess essays, projects, answers to weekly questions, quizzes, and exams (with assistance from the Answer Key).
+While it would enhance the course to have discussions about the readings and many of the topics presented, it isn’t required.
+Ease of use along with the worldview-based content and limited-government perspective are likely to make it a popular choice for many home educators.